WDI-SEA/css-airbnb/readme.md

 # Airbnb Mockup

-Lots of websites, including Facebook and Airbnb, use a grid layout to display common elements, such as information cards, photos, and other information.
+Lots of websites, including Facebook and Airbnb, use CSS Grid and/or CSS Flexbox to display common elements, such as information cards, photos, and other information.
 The best way to learn how to create these different layouts is to try them ourselves.
 So let's try recreating a portion of [Airbnb's website](https://www.airbnb.com/?logo=1).

 ## Getting Started
 * Fork and clone this repository to your computer